 Endospores are formed, as the name suggests, inside the bacterial cell.
 Endospores are highly resistant and can be formed by members of the phylum Firmicutes.
-The genera, which are most important in veterinary medicine are Bacillus and Clostridium.
-Members of the genus Paenibacillus can also form endospores.
+The genera, which are most important in veterinary medicine are Bacillus and the closely related genus Paenibacillus as well as Clostridium and the closely related genera Paeniclostridium and Clostridioides.
 In each bacterial cell only one spore is formed and it can survive without access to nutrients.
 Endospores can withstand high and low temperatures, dehydration, chemical disinfectants and UV radiation, and the reason why they are so resistant is that they contain almost no water, and that the cell wall contains dipicolinic acid.
 The spores also contains much calcium (Ca) and when Ca2+ is pumped into the spore, the water is pumped out.
 In addition to the envelope (cortex) the spore contains primarily just DNA, ribosomes and polymerases.
 This is sufficient for the spores to germinate i.e. develop into bacteria again when the conditions become favorable.

 Treatment with moist heat (+121°C) for 15 minutes is required to kill endospores, since they are so resistant.

 Endospores may be of importance for identification of bacteria.
 The position of the spore in the mother cell can give information about possible bacteria.
 B. cereus, B. subtilis and C. tetani for instance, have a central, subterminal and terminal spore, respectively.

 Video clip at YouTube that is recommended: "Bacterial Spore Formation".